Owens Corning: 1981–present

 In 1985, Owens-Corning acquired Aerospace and Strategic Metals Group in Newport Beach, California for $415 million from Armco Inc. The color PINK was trademarked through Owens-Corning in 1986, making it the first company to trademark a color.
 By 1990, Owens-Corning was the defendant in about 84,500 asbestos-related lawsuits.

 The company opened an Asia/Pacific division in 1993.
 In May 1994, Owens-Corning acquired UC Industries, which produced Foamular polystyrene insulation, as a wholly owned subsidiary.
 In 1996, the company changed its name to Owens Corning.
 In May 1997, Owens Corning acquired Fibreboard Corporation, a vinyl siding and other industrial material manufacturer, which became a wholly owned subsidiary of Owens Corning.
 The company was ordered to pay $5 million to an asbestos victim in 1997, making it the highest jury verdict in the history of the United States for a single non-malignant asbestos case.
 In 1999, a jury in federal district court in Florida awarded $1.8 million compensatory damages and $31 million punitive damages against the company for asbestos products.

 The company filed for Chapter 11 bankruptcy in 2000.
 In 2002, Owens Corning removed its shares from the New York Stock Exchange.
 In 2006, the company was listed on the New York Stock Exchange again under ticker "OC."
 In 2007, Owens Corning announced a joint venture with Saint-Gobain named OCV Reinforcements.

 Owens Corning partnered with DuPont in 2011 to create a steel and foam energy reduction (SAFER) barrier around auto racetracks.
 In July 2015, the company announced it would be moving a manufacturing center for mineral wool insulation into an empty plant west of Joplin, Missouri.

+In May 2024 the company completed the acquisition of Masonite International, a provider of interior and exterior door systems, for $3.9B.